amarce4/qlbm-mcgill/README.md

 # All: Create a method of easily choosing initial conditions
 #   - Gates are applied to grid and velocity qubits to produce initial conditions
 #
-# MonarQRunner: Run jobs on 24 qubit MonarQ, max lattice size 256x128 or 8x8x8 collisionless
+# MonarQRunner: Run jobs on 24 qubit MonarQ, max lattice size 2x2 or maybe 4x2 if lucky
 #   - POSTPONED: MonarQ under mainteance, Yukon only 6 qubits so QLBM unfeasable
 #   - Need a way to convert Qiskit StepCircuit.circuit array to PennyLane (done in one function)
 #   - Post-processing will require conversion of MonarQ PennyLane-formatted result counts to Qiskit